-Publishing Business Situation in 2015
+Publishing Business Situation in 2016

-Overview

-In 2015, the Company had been continually affected by economic slowdowns, a decrease of net purchasing power, and rising household debt.
-Rapid changes in technology, especially in digital devices and digital media, also affected the sales of print publications in every sector, aligning with the decline in the general retail business.
+Overview In 2016, the Company continues to be affected by economic slowdown continues.
+Due to a decrease of net purchasing power, and rising household debt, also affected the sales of print publications in every sector, aligning with the decline in the general retail business.